chenhaodev/awesome-bme-papers/README.md

 * [Data Models](#data-models)
 * [Credits](#credits)

+## Practical Research Papers
+[bio4mis-paper](papers/README.md) cover a broad spectrum of advancements and methodologies in digital healthcare, focusing on the utilization of accelerometers, deep learning, and machine learning in various aspects of patient monitoring and evaluation.
+They encompass the development and application of algorithms for step count, activity recognition, gait and fall patterns, sleep/wake state classification, risk assessment models like the LACE index, ECG analysis using deep learning, physiological metric analysis for emotions, and speech analysis.

 ## Research Overviews

 * [Biomedical Informatics on the Cloud: A Treasure Hunt for Advancing Cardiovascular Medicine](https://www.ahajournals.org/doi/full/10.1161/CIRCRESAHA.117.310967) - An overview of how BioIE and bioinformatics workflows can be applied to questions in cardiovascular health and medicine research.